micharbet/CLE/doc/FAQ.md

 Simple answer is no.
 First, there are many implementations of busybox with various level of compiled-in utilities.
-This makes it quite difficult to rely on particular commandi and even if the functionality is there, it may be simplified.
+This makes it quite difficult to rely on particular functionality.
 Second, `ash` is missing some features of larger shells.
 Particularly, there is no regular expression comparison like e.g. `[[ $VAR =~ ^string ]]`.